 The following are more precise descriptions of the behavioral and physiological changes across these states.

-Awaking state may be quiet, physically active or mental active.
+Awaking state may be quiet, physically active, or mentally active.

 · slowing, mostly homogenous electrical activity in the brain